DaXuanGarden/DXMeSH-for-Obsidian/README.md

-# DXMeSH for Obsidian | The Key to an Efficient Scientific Research Material Repository
+# DXMeSH for Obsidian | Create an efficient scientific research material library with one click

 **💭 Fellow researchers, are you tired of writing papers and organizing materials?
 Worry no more!
 DXMeSH for Obsidian is here to help you effortlessly create an efficient scientific research material repository!**